STAT547-UBC-2019-20/group_04_anh_eve/README.md

 # Milestone 2 - Air quality data exploration

-You can fine the link to our project for milestone 2 [here](https://stat547-ubc-2019-20.github.io/group_04_anh_eve/Docs/milestone1.html)
+You can find the link to our project for milestone 2 [here](https://stat547-ubc-2019-20.github.io/group_04_anh_eve/Docs/milestone2.html)

 ## Usage: